 Am I Eligible?

-After you complete the form to Request DORS Services, you will be contacted to set up an intake meeting where a DORS counselor will gather information about you that will help find out if you are eligible for DORS services.
+After you complete the form to Request DORS Services, you will be contacted to set up an application/intake meeting and given specific information about the needed materials for the meeting with a DORS staff member.
+At the application/intake meeting, the DORS staff member will gather information about you that will help find out if you are eligible for DORS services.

 If you receive Supplemental Security Income (SSI) and/or Social Security Disability Insurance (SSDI), you are presumed eligible for DORS services.